MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 All supersceded files can be found in the Git history, if needed.

-## Reference Implementations
-A reference implementation of the LSO Sonata APIs is expected to be available in the future.
-Please contact Pascal (pascal@mef.net) for more information.

 ## Precedents
 Any developer intending to use the materials in this repository should first thoroughly read, review and understand the following materials: